Valencia Metro (Venezuela): Operations

 The metro system was officially opened to the public on 18 November 2006 with just 3 of 7 stations along the original 4.7 km Line 1 route open for service, and operating for limited hours while providing service free of charge.
 Normal revenue service with all 7 stations along Line 1 began 18 November 2007.

 Although the fleet comprises twelve Siemens SD-460 2-car light rail vehicle trainsets, the Valencia system is a light metro, running on a completely grade-separated route (other than within its own maintenance yard) that does not share space with any other traffic.

 Valencia Metro operates Monday-Friday from 6am to 8:30pm; Saturday, Sunday and holidays from 6:00am to 7:30pm.
 An adult fare of 0.5 BsF (23 US cents) and a student fare of 0.15 BsF (7 US Cents) is charged to ride the metro.
-An average of 62,000 passenger are transported daily.
+An average of 62,000 passengers are transported daily.